-No one wants their body to break down because they haven’t taken care of their health.
-Maintaining good health requires that you take preventive care seriously and see a provider regularly.
+No one wants their body to deteriorate because they haven’t taken care of their health.
+Maintaining good health requires that you see a health provider at least once a year and take preventive care seriously.

 What kind of provider do you need for preventive healthcare?